 1. Educate yourself

-Being diagnosed with high blood pressure can be extremely overwhelming.
+Being diagnosed with hypertension can be extremely overwhelming.
 Don’t let it be.
 Take time to understand your diagnosis and learn what you can do to manage your condition.
 Learn more about high blood pressure by using AHA’s interactive blood pressure chart at www.heart.org/bplevels.

 2. Learn how to take your blood pressure correctly